F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 I. Deploy a labeled Kuberenetes Service
 ```````````````````````````````````````
 The first step will be to deploy a labeled Kubernetes Service.
-The following example labels identify this POD as f5-hello-world-web, the Tenent (partition) on BIG-IP as AS3, and the pool on BIG-IP as web_pool:
+This example creates a Kubernetes Service named f5-hello-world-web.
+The Services uses labels to identify the application as f5-hellow-world-web, the Tenent (partition) on BIG-IP as AS3, and a pool name on BIG-IP as web_pool:

 .. note::